r-huijts/rijksmuseum-mcp/README.md

 - **get_artwork_image**: Get image tiles for an artwork using its object number.
 - **get_user_sets**: List user-created collections.
 - **get_user_set_details**: Retrieve details about a specific user collection.
+- **open_image_in_browser**: Open an artwork's image URL directly in your default web browser.

+### Why Open in Browser?

+The `open_image_in_browser` tool enhances the user experience by providing a seamless way to view artwork images.
+Instead of manually copying and pasting URLs, users can directly open high-resolution images in their preferred web browser.
+This is particularly useful when:

+- Examining artwork details in full resolution
+- Sharing images with others
+- Saving images for later reference
+- Comparing multiple artworks side by side in browser tabs

+The tool works cross-platform (Windows, macOS, and Linux) and uses your system's default web browser, making it a convenient addition to the artwork exploration workflow.

 ## Error Handling